craftercms/docs/source/.new-ia/by-role/developer/templated/content-modeling.rst

 Content Types in Crafter Studio
 -------------------------------

-Content Type Management in Crafter Studio is located in the |siteTools|.
+Content Type Management in Crafter Studio is located in the |projectTools|.

 .. image:: /_static/images/content-model/site-tools-link.png
    :width: 30%